Ved-Khajone23/YourToDo-usingPureCPP/README.md

 ### To edit and makes changes in code

-to create ur own app by this methord clone walnur and run *scripts.bat* file to create a Vs file
+to create ur own app by this methord clone walnur and run *scripts.bat* file to create a VS file
 ```bash
 https://github.com/StudioCherno/Walnut.git
 ```